Being a dad: a juggling act

 - Look into Dad and Partner Pay – two weeks of government-funded parental leave for eligible dads in the first year following birth or adoption.

 - Be involved in your children’s everyday routines and their special occasions.
-Even when your child is a newborn, you can build time together into your day – for example, it might be your job to bath your baby.
-As your children grow, you can do things like taking them to playgroup, dropping them at child care or school or helping with homework, sport or music.
+For example, it might be your job to bath your baby.
+And as your children grow, you can do things like taking them to playgroup, dropping them at child care or school or helping with homework, sport or music.